 Prospects don’t go ahead for a wide number of reasons.
 But when it comes to what distinguishes top-performers from mid to average sales agents, it often comes down to the questions being asked.

 Sales team members who ask smart questions about pain points and goals are often far more effective than those who don’t.
 When prospect needs are identified early on, then solutions and services can be tailored accordingly.
 It’s also the best way to pre-qualify (e.g. ensure a lead is Sales Qualified) a lead.

 Buyers need the following things for them to become customers: Authority (to say yes to a new product/service), a budget, and pain points.

-Potential customers have a problem, and you are providing the solution.
+Potential customers have a problem and you are providing the solution.
 Without pain, there isn’t a need, and when buyers don’t need anything, there isn’t the chance of a sale.
-Money won’t be spent unless a business needs something, and that’s the same the world over whether an airline is buying a new Boeing aircraft, or an accountant is getting a new monthly software subscription.
+Money won’t be spent unless a business needs something.
+That’s the same the world over whether an airline is buying a new Boeing aircraft, or an accountant is getting a new monthly software subscription.

 In this article, we look at a list of pain point questions you can ask.
 We’ve covered plenty of others in previous articles, so here are a few you might not have considered.

 #1: What’s holding the company (or division) back from growth?